SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

 much linkage, as expected.

 <img src="{{ site.baseurl }}/images/2021-10-20-state-of-blog-1yr-search-console-3.jpg" width="400" height="280" alt="Google Search Console: Top linking sites" title="Google Search Console: Top linking sites" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-I don't do any promotion for this blog: no Twitterage, no Instagrammatization, no Facebookery, nothing.
+I don't do any promotion for this blog: no Twittage, no Instagrammaton, no FaceBorg, nothing.
 The _only_ things I do are (a) mention it to people in conversation or email when it's relevant, and (b) very occasionally leave comments on somebody else's blog.
 The linking sites confirm this, being mostly places I've left comments on other blogs.